JohnnyBlocks/JBs-Lab-Production/_posts/2022-07-17-video_streaming_services.md

 ---
-layout: post
 author: JohnnyBlocks
+category: How-To
-title: Add Streaming Services
+title: Add Video Streaming Services
+tags: [ SteamDeck ]
+permalink: add-video-streaming-services.html
 image: assets/images/streaming-services.jpg
-category: How-To
-tags: [ SteamDeck, SteamOS, StreamingServices ]
 ---

 This is the process to add popular streaming services to the SteamDeck as non-steam games.
 The process works for any stream service that is accessible via chrome on windows PC.
 It will create a dedicated shortcut that can be run as a steam game, allowing you to stream content full screen.